Skip to Main Content

 One question which arises is whether the owner knows of the hazard.
 For example, it might be created by another visitor, such as a customer in a grocery store who drops a gallon of milk.
 Under the law, property owners don’t need actual knowledge.
 It’s enough that they “should” know a hazard exists if it occurs regularly or if a reasonable owner would have discovered it.

-Let Our Roseville Slip and Fall Accident Attorney Help You
+Let Our Roseville Slip and Fall Accident Lawyer Help You

 Some people imagine they can negotiate a claim on their own.
 However, this is a mistake.
-Many defendants would like nothing better than for someone to be unrepresented by a lawyer.
-It is often difficult to obtain fair compensation, so a seasoned attorney by your side is a big asset.
+Many defendants would like nothing better than for someone to be unrepresented by a skilled slip and fall accident lawyer.
+It is often difficult to obtain fair compensation for things such as medical expenses related to your Roseville slip and fall case, so a team of seasoned slip and fall accident attorneys by your side is a big asset.
+They can help to ensure the responsible party is held accountable and that you receive full compensation.

 • Collect evidence.
 We might bolster a case by searching for security video of the accident, or we will gather evidence to show the full extent of your injuries.